 Once we receive a copy of your FAFSA, we will review it and contact you with the documents we need to complete your financial aid file.
 When your file is complete, we will send you a financial aid award letter packet, which will include your Direct Loan paperwork.
 The booklet which includes your award letter will outline the next steps in the process.
 Please remember that you will have needed to complete the College of Nursing admissions process before we will process your financial aid application.

 Verification is the process of collecting documents for student and parent (if dependent) to verify that the information on the Free Application for Federal Student Aid is accurate.
 The Department of Education selects certain applications to be verified by the College of Nursing.

-Effective for the 2012/2013, the College of Nursing will not require graduate students to complete verification.
+The College of Nursing does not require graduate students to complete verification.

 At the College of Nursing financial aid applicants are required to submit an Institutional Application for Financial Assistance (Graduate and Undergraduate).
 You must submit all the required documentation before you are sent a financial aid award letter.

 The forms can be found on the "Forms" page of the website or obtained from the Student Finance Office.

 Criteria for selecting and determining award recipients and amounts